PrestaShop/prestashop.github.io/news/_posts/2016-03-21-call-for-user-testing-volunteers.md

 Ideally, you should:

 * Be at ease with managing an online store on a daily basis,
-* Be used to navigating the PrestaShop 1.6 back office (or earlier version),
+* Be used to navigating the PrestaShop 1.6 back office (or earlier version), or the back office of any other e-commerce software,
 * Have not yet tested PrestaShop 1.7 -- in order for your reaction to be genuine.

 Also, you must speak either French or English, and be able to read English :)